Bobbi Brown

-Bobbi Brown (born in April 14, 1957) is an American professional make-up artist, author, and the founder of Bobbi Brown Cosmetics.
+Bobbi Brown (born April 14, 1957) is an American professional make-up artist, author, and the founder of Bobbi Brown Cosmetics.
 She created ten natural-shade lipsticks which according to Entrepreneur "revolutionized the beauty industry".
-She has written nine books about beauty and wellness.
+She has written ten books about beauty and wellness.
+In 2025, Time magazine listed her as one of the world's 100 most influential people.

 After leaving Bobbi Brown Cosmetics in 2016, she launched Beauty Evolution, LLC, and became certified as a health coach through the Institute for Integrative Nutrition.
-Brown also started a line of beauty-inspired wellness products.
-She curates an editorial website.
-She and her husband Steven Plofker reimagined The George, a 32-room boutique hotel located in Montclair, New Jersey.
+Brown also started a line of beauty-inspired wellness products. and launched a second beauty line, Jones Road, in 2020.
+Brown curates an editorial website.
+She and her husband Steven Plofker redesigned The George, a boutique hotel located in Montclair, New Jersey.

-Biography
+Early life and education

-Born in Chicago, Illinois to a Jewish family, Brown graduated from Emerson College in Boston with a degree in theatrical makeup and photography.
+Born in Chicago, Illinois to a Jewish family, Joe and Sandra Brown, Brown graduated from New Trier High School and from Emerson College in Boston with a degree in theatrical makeup and photography.
 In 1980, she moved to New York City to work as a professional makeup artist.
-Brown became known for a makeup style that included moderate and natural tones, which was a stark contrast to the bright colors used at the time.
+Brown became known for a makeup style that included moderate and natural tones, which was a stark contrast to the bright colors used commonly at the time.

-She and a drugstore chemist created a line of ten lipsticks on beige pigment.
-In 1991, Brown and her husband partnered with another couple to launch the brand Bobbi Brown Essentials, which debuted at Bergdorf Goodman in New York City.
-Estée Lauder bought the company in 1995, retaining Brown as an employee of Bobbi Brown Cosmetics.
-In October 2016, Brown stepped down from the company.